Treatment for spinal cord compression

 Let your nurse or doctor know if you still have pain, for example when you move or go to the toilet.
 They can give you extra painkillers or ‘top-ups’ at these times.

-You might have other treatments such as steroids to reduce the pressure on the spinal cord, as it can also help to control any pain.
+You might have other treatments such as steroids, radiotherapy or surgery.
+These aim to reduce the pressure on the spinal cord and can also help to control the pain.

 Radiotherapy

-Radiotherapy means using high energy x-rays to target and destroy cancer cells.
+Radiotherapy uses high energy x-rays to destroy cancer cells..
 By relieving pressure on the spinal cord it can help reduce pain and improve other symptoms.

 Depending on your situation you might have other treatments with radiotherapy including: